shruti-bhargav/School-Review-APP/README.md

 # SCHOOL REVIEW MANAGER

-A Flask web application that allows the user to actually submit a school review ans also view it. the reviews are stored in a MYSQL DATABASE that uses BOOTSTRAP for a clean UI.
+A Dynamic web application built with python FLASK AND MYSQL to collect and display review of schools.
+Integrated Bootstrap for clean UI and used jinja templating to render submitted reviews.
+Designed full CRUD flow for reviews using HTML forms and SQL database connectivity.

 # TECH STACK
 --PYTHON